kongr45gpen/libwing/README.md

 - C API bindings for the Rust library
 - <b>wingprop:</b> A command line utility for setting and getting property values, as well as looking at property schemas
 - <b>wingmon:</b> A command line utility for monitoring your Wing's properies as they change in real time.
+- <b>wingmeters:</b> An app to show some channel level meters of the Wing in real time.
 - <b>wingschema</b>: A command line utility for generating a JSON schema of your Wing's properties, as well as updating a name to id mapping of Wing's properties.
 See below for more information on this mapping.